 This stored data can come in use for future reference in business and legal matters.
 Restoring email data is necessary in case of device breakdowns, or simply as part of the process of mandatory compliance.

+First let us tackle the question, what is archive backup?
 It is a collection of data stored on (usually removable) non-volatile storage media for purposes of recovery in case the original copy of data is lost or becomes inaccessible.

 For recovery, a backup must be made by copying the source data image when it is in a consistent state.

 Thus a backup contains the snapshot of the current state of the mail store.
-It does not contain mail deleted from the mailbox or downloaded to the users PC.
+It does not contain mail deleted from the mailbox or downloaded to the user’s PC.

 Scheduling of backups is essential so as to ensure that an offline copy of the mail store is available to allow restoration up to a particular date or restoration of a few mail files or a folder etc.